Textualize/trogon/README.md

 # Trogon

-Trogon generates friendly terminal user interfaces for command line apps.
+Trogon auto-generates friendly terminal user interfaces for command line apps.

 Trogon works with the popular [Click](https://click.palletsprojects.com/) library for Python, but will support other libraries and even other languages in the future.